-NewsBrands Ireland believes that Irish national newspapers are vital to the democracy of our state and the literacy of people in Ireland, particularly younger people.
+NewsBrands Ireland believes that Irish national newspapers and their asociated news websites and apps are vital to the democracy of our state and the literacy of people in Ireland, particularly younger people.

 We represent the interests of our members on a wide range of industry issues including copyright, Vat, broadcasting, freedom of the press, advertising, privacy and the environment.